 Beware When Choosing a Hospital Plan

 Some of the hospital plans now on offer might seem too good to be true.
 That’s because they are.
+So choosing a hospital plan is critical.

 It’s not because the providers of insurance-based (rather than medical scheme-based) hospital plans are dishonest.